GO!GO!7188: History

 Go!Go! released their seventh original album, Antenna, on February 4, 2009.
 The songs on it were described as a "speedy, energetic flurry of sound."
-In support of the album, the band embarked on the Hentena Tour in March but had to postpone it in May when Akko was diagnosed with a retinal detachment.
+Akko explained that with the recording process, the band "decided to play around with the sound" and "try new things", spurred on by their tour the previous year with other bands.
+In support of the album, the Go!Go! embarked on the Hentena Tour in March but had to postpone it in May when Akko was diagnosed with a retinal detachment.
 The tour resumed a few months later in August, including a date at the JCB Hall in Tokyo.

 In 2010, they transferred to FlyingStar Records (Victor Entertainment).
 On June 2, Go!Go! released their eighth and final studio album, Go!!Go!Go!Go!!
 The album reached number 10 on the Billboard Japan Top Albums chart.

 On February 10, 2012, the band announced on their website that they were disbanding.
 The month after their break up saw the release of the album Last Live of Go!Go! ~"Go!!Go!Go!Go!!Tour" Live 8.7.2010 Tokyo, which was recorded at the Shibuya AX.
 This was followed in May with the release of two compilation albums.
 One album, Coupling Best of Go!Go!, contained tracks that were previously only available on the band's singles.
 The other album, Rare Collection of Go!Go!, was only released digitally.
 It collected songs from their EMI singles as well as two recordings from their Tonosama Tour 2001.
 Then, in October, the compilation Very Best of Go!Go! was released.
 Peaking at number 50 on the Billboard Japan Top Album Sales chart, the record contained all 15 of the band's singles plus a live studio recording from 2001.

 In 2019, Yuu and Akko reunited, writing and recording two songs for actress and creative artist Non, which appeared on her Baby Face mini-album released that June.
 The following year, Akko and Yuu collaborated again with Non, creating the song "Nama Iki ni Skirt".
 The track, released as a digital single, was utilized as the theme song for the Kagoshima television program Nama Iki Voice.